impresspages-plugins/TranslationsExample/readme.md

 ## Features

-Example how to organize translations in your plugin.
+Illustrates how to organize translations in your plugin.

 ## Install